metayeti/YABS.js/HOWTO.md

     {
       "file": "src/script.js",
       "variables": {
-        "debug": [
+        "release": [
-          "VARIABLE=example_value"
+          "VAR=foo"
         ]
       }
     }
   ]
 ```

-With the above variables listing, the preprocessor will be invoked for `script.js` if the `-debug` flag has been passed to the build system.
+With the above variables listing, the preprocessor will be invoked for `script.js` if the `-release` flag has been passed to the build system.

 2. We manually enable preprocessing using the `"preprocessor"` flag: